-It is important to know that you will need a local ICYE organisation to send you to Denmark.
+It is important to know that you will need a local ICYE organisation or a supporting European organisation to send you to Denmark.

-In Denmark, you can apply to become an EVS-volunteer through the EVS-program or an ICYE-volunteer through the ICYE-program:
+In Denmark, we have two programmes you can volunteer through; you can apply to become an ESC-volunteer through the ESC-program or an ICYE-volunteer through the ICYE-program.

-As an EVS-volunteer in Denmark, you can work with different projects dealing with education, children, animals and so on.
-As an EVS-volunteer you live and work with the locals, which bring you closer to the Danish lifestyles.
+As an ESC-volunteer in Denmark, you can work with different projects dealing with topics such as education, children, animals, and more.
+As an ESC-volunteer you live and work with the locals, which brings you closer to the Danish lifestyles.

-If you want to go to Denmark on a EVS-program, we will recommend you to read our National Profile EVS which is a very useful and fun guide for you.
-It consists of information about Denmark, the Danes, its culture, language and traditions.
-Besides this, it also inform you about the EVS-program and the preparations.
+If you want to go to Denmark, we will recommend you to read our National Profile which is a very useful and fun guide for you.
+It consists of information about Denmark, the Danes, its culture, language, and traditions.
+Besides this, it also informs you about the ESC-program and the preparations.

-If you choose to travel via the ICYE-program, you need to contact ICYE in your country, and they will guide you through the process and prepare you for your journey.
+If you choose to travel via the ICYE-program, you need to contact ICYE in your country.
+They will guide you through the process and prepare you for your journey.

 You can find the contact information of ICYE in your country on ICYE’s international website.